Christopher-Linus/alx-system_engineering-devops/0x00-shell_basics/README.md

-This command rm /tmp/my_first_directory/betty deletes betty from /tmp/my_first_directory This command rm -rf /tmp/my_first_directory deletes directory from /tmp This command cd - changes the working directory to the previous one
+This command rm /tmp/my_first_directory/betty deletes betty from /tmp/my_first_directory This command rm -rf /tmp/my_first_directory deletes directory from /tmp This command cd - changes the working directory to the previous one This command ls -la . .. /boot  lists all files in the current directory and the parent of the working directory and the /boot directory, in long format.